 Applications may also be made requesting PLA for specific modules.
 Staff will assess the work against competency standards relating to the modules in question and a report of the assessment will be forwarded to the applicant.
-This portfolio need not contain graphics created in ZBrush or Maya software for PLA.
+This portfolio does not need to contain graphics created in ZBrush or Maya software for PLA.
 Other software packages can be used to demonstrate competency in certain basic modeling/ animation techniques.
 Some PLA may also be recognized after perusal of 2D art or design work and interview with the applicant.

+8.4.
 Advanced Diploma - Game Design and Production